Intera/redmine_time_logging_app/readme.md

 if you have made time entries today, a list of your spent time entries for today is displayed. you can use the left/right arrow buttons at the top left, or the date field and date picker, to change between days.

-to create a new spent time entry, use the search field to search and select the desired issue or project, fill in at least a time and activity and click "create". redmine will ask you once every time your browser has restarted to enter your redmine username and password to ensure that you have permission to create or edit time entries.
+to create a new spent time entry, use the search field to search and select the desired issue or project, fill in at least a time and activity and click "create".

 to edit a time entry, click on the pencil button in the list of time entries. you can change the date freely. when you click on "update" the changes will be saved.